 How can I support your program?

 You can still support Pen Pals beyond adopting a dog yourself!
-We always need supplies, whether purchased through our Amazon Wishlist or donated gently used.
-If you aren’t sure what to give, monetary donations all go back to support the program.
+We always need supplies, whether purchased through one of our Amazon Wishlist or donated gently used.
+If you aren’t sure what to give, monetary donations all go back to support the programs.
+FETCH a Cure Wishlist

 Foster homes and other volunteers are crucial to the success of our program!
 Please fill out a Volunteer Application and sign up to receive updates on upcoming opportunities… We have a FETCH Volunteer Sign Up as well as a Pen Pals specific list.
 Email lara@fetchacure.org to learn more.